Flair [A Complete Run of the Magazine]

 Fleur Cowles (editor).

 Cowles Magazines.
 [New York].
 February 1950 - January 1951.
 12 issues.
 Illustrated wrappers.
 Illustrated profusely throughout.
 English.
 332 x 248mm.
 5kg. .
-Very good; some light wear and soiling to wrappers, some wear to spines, with some slight loss on a couple of issues, beginning to split at head of spine on February issue, short 2cm loss at head of spine on January issue; an unusually well-preserved set with all inserts present and no tears to cover die-cuts.
+Very good; some light wear and soiling to wrappers, some wear and soiling to spines, short split at head of spine and some wear to base of spine on February issue, some staining to top edge of rear wrapper of March issue, tape repair along spine of April issue, loss to spine ends with split along part of front hinge of January issue; a very good set with all inserts present.